etaoins/arret/docs/language-design.md

 ## User Defined Types

-Users can define their own types in two different ways:
+Users can define their own types in three different ways:

 1. `(deftype)` can be used to create an alias of an existing type.
 2. The `(U)` type constructor can be used to define a union type.
    Type predicates can be used to determine which member type a given value has.

-🔮 In the future developers will also be able to define record types.
+3. `(defrecord)` will create a new record type distinct from all other types.
    These are also known as structs or product types in other languages.

 ## Functions